 Thompson had worked with Renbourn, so the union was a natural progression.
 In 1967, it emerges, Jansch and Renbourn were set up at a nightclub in the Horseshoe Hotel in Tottenham Court Road.
 They were joined by McShee and later by Thompson and Cox.
 The eclectic range of influences shaped their distinctive sound, ranging from jazz, to McShee’s love of traditional music, to Renbourn’s “early music” interest and Jansch’s blues interests.

 The time was clearly ripe for them, since their first public concert as Pentangle was a sell-out at the Royal Festival Hall in May, 1967.
-Thereafter followed short tours of
+Thereafter followed short tours of Denmark and UK , before they acquired a new manager, Jo Lustig.

 The Pentangle